What is inventory forecasting? How does it help?

 Example Output: Soup Forecast Comparison

-- Top panel: The multivariate forecast closely tracks actual sales through various weather conditions, while univariate struggles with sudden changes
+- Time series plot: The multivariate forecast closely tracks actual sales through various weather conditions, while univariate struggles with sudden changes.
+The red vertical line marks the train/test split.

 Note that there seem to be peaks of sales before the weather dips!
 You can experiment with adding new features like (num_days_before_temp_dip)